Tax Accountant Career Overview

 What education did you need to pursue this career?
 How did it prepare you for your current role?

 I received a bachelor of business administration in accounting as part of my undergraduate studies, and also minored in economics and political science, all of which prepared me for my current role.
-Besides needing to know basic accounting and tax principles (which the accounting degree gave me), the classes I took in economics and political science have given me a good perspective on tax policy, which is something I interact with on a daily basis.
-My passion for tax law eventually led me to law school and most recently, a graduate tax law program (LLM in taxation), which goes to show that a career as a tax accountant provides for continuous learning and growth.
+Besides needing to know basic accounting and tax principles (which the accounting degree gave me), the classes I took in economics and political science gave me a good perspective on tax policy, which is something I interact with on a daily basis.
+My passion for tax law eventually led me to law school and, most recently, a graduate tax law program (LLM in taxation), which goes to show that a career as a tax accountant provides for continuous learning and growth.

 What was the job search like after graduating with your degrees?

-The great thing about an accounting degree is there are plenty of career options and it opens the door to a variety of jobs in various industries.
+The great thing about an accounting degree is there are plenty of career options, and it opens the door to a variety of jobs in various industries.
 For example, you could go into public accounting (as I did), work for private companies, or even work for nonprofits or governmental agencies.
 When I was in college at the University of Massachusetts Amherst, there were constantly various employers on campus recruiting students.
 I accepted a job with the public accounting firm Wolf & Company, PC my senior year and have proudly been with the firm ever since!

 What was the career path that led you to this position?
 What do you think helped you most on your journey to becoming a tax accountant?

-Prior to becoming a tax accountant I had various jobs ranging from landscaping to retail to interning at a large financial institution.
-These experiences all helped me learn about some of the attributes I want in my career such as the ability to serve others, have independence, and be entrepreneurial.
-These experiences also taught me the value of hard work and I think that has certainly helped me in my journey to being a tax accountant.
+Prior to becoming a tax accountant, I had various jobs ranging from landscaping to retail to interning at a large financial institution.
+These experiences all helped me learn about some of the attributes I want in my career, such as the ability to serve others, have independence, and be entrepreneurial.
+These experiences also taught me the value of hard work, and I think that has certainly helped me in my journey to being a tax accountant.

 What does a typical day at work look like for you?

-There is a common misconception that life as a tax accountant is boring and repetitive, and that couldn't be further from the truth.
-My day-to-day often depends on the time of year and what my clients are involved with and so, for those reasons, there really is no "typical day."
+There is a common misconception that life as a tax accountant is boring and repetitive, and that couldn’t be further from the truth.
+My day-to-day often depends on the time of year and what my clients are involved with.
+For those reasons, there really is no “typical day.”
 On any given day I could be filing tax returns for clients, assisting a business with tax planning, advising an entrepreneur on how to best structure a transaction, networking with other professionals (e.g., attorneys, financial advisors), sitting on internal committees/task forces, attending or giving trainings, or reading up on recent tax legislation.

 What are some of the most rewarding aspects of working as a tax accountant?
 Some of the most challenging aspects?